-During a hearing test, a patient may come across sounds that mimic common social situations such as being in a restaurant, in a party, concert, airport, etc.
+During a hearing test, a patient may come across sounds that mimic common social situations such as being in a restaurant, a party, a concert, an airport, etc.

-This type of hearing test is used to identify the hearing threshold levels of a patient, serving as a guide for audiologists in determining the type, degree and configuration of hearing loss.
-Pure tone audiometry supplies the basis for diagnosis, management or treatment of hearing loss.
+This type of hearing test is used to identify the hearing threshold levels of a patient, serving as a guide for audiologists in determining the type, degree, and configuration of hearing loss.
+Pure tone audiometry supplies the basis for the diagnosis, management, or treatment of hearing loss.